 The BFA degree engages and accommodates students with varying amounts of art experience.
 Students may declare a major at any time.

 Students pursuing the BFA in Studio Arts must choose from three distinct concentrations:

 • General Fine Arts

 Additional Program Requirements

-- Junior Focus, a 3 credit course taken during the Junior year, is designed to encourage the development of personal process and direction as an artist through a combination of written and studio work.
-Regular class meetings will engage students in writing exercises that will help them explore, understand, and explain their ideas and work while independently developing a series of projects relevant to their chosen major.
-Throughout the course students will receive scheduled critiques culminating in a final project that they will present to faculty, classmates, and a visiting artist(s).
-This course prepares students for the independent exploration of ideas and materials, and also the work ethic that it is required for Senior Thesis.
+- Junior Capstone a two-credit course taken during the Junior year, encourages the development of personal process and direction as an artist through a combination of written and studio work.
+Regular class meetings and studio visits will engage students in writing exercises that will help them explore, understand, and explain their ideas and work while independently discovering their artistic/creative focus.
+This course prepares students for the independent exploration of ideas and materials, and the work ethic that it is required for Senior Capstone.